 - Glen Rock Area: contains a playground, three picnic areas, two pavilions, restrooms, two tennis courts, and Glen Rock Pond.
 Model boating and fishing can be enjoyed at the pond.
 When the pond freezes over the winter, park-goers are permitted to ice skate under safe conditions. - Wild Duck Pond Area: contains a pond, picnic area, a no-leash dog park, and playground.
 Other park amenities include a pavilion for large groups and pond activities such as fishing, model boating, and ice skating when winter conditions allow.
 A summer recreational program for uniquely-abled children and young adults is operated from a facility on park premises. - Dunkerhook Area: contains clusters of picnic tables, a playground, and restrooms.
 There is an area off the Saddle River reserved for fishing and a lovely waterfall for nature lovers to enjoy. - Maple Glen Area: contains tennis courts.
-A streambank stabilization project is occurring in this section. - Fair Lawn Area: contains a football field and parking.
-Easton Tower historic site is in this section.
-A unique stone and wood frame structure that was built in 1899-1900 to pump water to the landscaped park of the Edward Easton estate, Easton Tower is on the State and National Registers of Historic Places.
-It was completely restored by the County in 2008.
+A streambank stabilization project is occurring in this section. - Easton Tower: occupies the site of a mill complex that is believed to have been established by the Zabriskie family in the mid-1800's.
+The tower itself was erected by Edward Denison Easton in 1899-1904 as a focal point within his large Arcola estate in Paramus.
+He was the founder of the Columbia Phonograph Company.
+It supplied water to fountains and gardens on the estate, and beautified the surroundings of the Easton home.